 Streamlining customer service

 Example: A home appliance company offers a toll-free number for customers to call for free repair consultations, increasing customer satisfaction due to the ease of getting help.
-They offer a dedicated support line and a dedicated sales line for tracking calls, nurturing leads, and forecasting pipelines.
+They provide a dedicated support line and a dedicated sales line for tracking calls, nurturing leads, and forecasting pipelines.

 Tracking marketing campaign ROI